 - Best for early-stage, surface-accessible spots only

-- Not ideal for termites inside wall voids
+- Not ideal for termites deep inside wall voids

 TERRO Termite Killer Aerosol Spray

-The active ingredient is deltamethrin.
-It is a fast-acting pyrethroid that kills termites on contact.
-TERRO is a well-known brand in the pest control space.
-As a result, many homeowners reach for it first — and for surface problems, it delivers.
+The active ingredient is deltamethrin, a fast-acting pyrethroid that kills termites on contact.
+TERRO is a familiar retail brand, so many homeowners reach for it first.
+For visible surface problems, it can be a simple and useful option.

-Visible termite activity on exposed wood; exterior wood around windows, doors, and trim; cracks and crevices as a preventive measure; homeowners who want the simplest, most familiar spray format.
+Best for: Visible termite activity on exposed wood; exterior wood around windows, doors, and trim; cracks and crevices as a preventive measure; homeowners who want the simplest spray format.

 - Simplest option — no technique or setup needed